-Today I am sharing one of my favourite quick easy healthy raw vegan meals: Vitamix Recipe #23: Raw Vegan Spaghetti Marinara with "No Meat" Balls.
+Today I am sharing one of my favourite meals: Vitamix Recipe #23: Raw Vegan Spaghetti Marinara with "No Meat" Balls.
 If you are looking for a delicious healthy low-carb meal, this is it!
 The meat balls are optional.
 If you can't be bothered making them, this is still a satisfying meal.
 I just include them to sneak in some more veggies and nutrition, and to make the dish a little bit more filling.
 If you are looking to make this dish nut free, just leave them out.
 I have deliberately left these raw meat balls very mild in flavour in order to mix with the sauce.

-The thing I love about this raw vegan marinara sauce is how quick and easy it is to make.
+The thing I love about this raw marinara is how quick and easy it is to make.
 Just throw all of the ingredients in your Vitamix and devour.
 I will say that you won't get a completely smooth creamy consistency with a conventional blender.
 However, you can still enjoy this quick easy pasta sauce with a more rustic consistency if you use a conventional blender or food processor!

 If you taste the sauce right out of the carriage it might seem a bit strong and overpowering.
 But this sauce mellows out and the flavours balance out beautifully when you mix the sauce with the raw pasta noodles and vegetables.
 Don't add any more salt to the sauce.
 Add your salt to taste after you have mixed the pasta together for the best flavour.
 You could also season with freshly cracked pepper which tastes delicious!